-This catalog accompanies the exhibition of the same name, which will open at the Provincetown Art Association and Museum on May 25.
-I wrote the essay, and my work is included in the show, which is curated by Carol Pelletier.
+This catalog accompanies the exhibition of the same name at the Provincetown Art Association and Museum.
+I wrote the essay, and my work is included in the show.
 Click pic to view entire catalog online.

 Curated by the painter Joanne Freeman.
 Click pic for more info.
 My "Silk Road 205" is shown below